-From Monday 12th October 2020 you will be notified of your child's score in the Entrance Test.
-Parents/carers who registered their child for the 11+ test online will be able to view their child's test results through the Local Authority's online portal.
-Parents/carers who registered their child for the 11+ test by submitting a paper registration form will be sent their child's test results through the post.
-Additional information about the 11+ test, which is aimed to assist parents/carers in completing the child's secondary school application, will also be available on the Local Authority's website.
-Parents/Carers who have either registered with Warwickshire Admissions (or have asked that their child's score be shared with Warwickshire Admissions) will receive the following information from Warwickshire Admissions:
+By Friday 15th October 2021 you will have been notified of your child's score in the Entrance Test.
+Parents / carers who registered their child for the 11+ test online will be able to view their child's test results through the Local Authority's online portal.
+Parents / carers who registered their child for the 11+ test by submitting a paper registration form will be sent their child's test results through the post.

+Additional information about the 11+ test, which is aimed to assist parents / carers in completing the child's secondary school application, will also be available on the Local Authority's website.
+Parents / carers who have either registered with Warwickshire Admissions (or have asked that their child's score be shared with Warwickshire Admissions) will receive the following information from Warwickshire Admissions:

-- Your child's total standardised score broken down by performance in Verbal Reasoning, Numeracy, and Non-Verbal Reasoning. - The Automatic Qualifying Scores and waiting list scores for each Warwickshire Grammar School for the previous year where the same weightings have been applied for the three sections.
+- Your child's total standardised score broken down by performance in Verbal Reasoning, Numeracy, and Non-Verbal Reasoning. - The automatic qualifying scores and waiting list scores for each Warwickshire Grammar School for the previous year where the same weightings have been applied for the three sections.
 These can be used for comparison purposes but there can be no guarantee that any child, including those scoring above the required score for previous years, will be offered a Grammar School place.

-Parents/Carers who have either registered with The Grammar Schools of Birmingham (or have asked that their child's score be shared with The Grammar Schools of Birmingham) will receive an additional letter showing their child's test score and the minimum score required for entry in the previous year, together with the qualifying score for those schools who have set such a score.
+Parents / carers who have either registered with The Grammar Schools in Birmingham (or have asked that their child's score be shared with The Grammar Schools in Birmingham) will receive an additional letter showing their child's test score and the minimum score required for entry in the previous year, together with the qualifying score for those schools who have set such a score.
 Warwickshire's Grammar Schools and The Grammar Schools in Birmingham may choose to use different weightings.
-This means that if your child receives two results letters, their total scores could be different.
+This means that if your child receives two result letters, their total scores could be different.

 2.3.9.
-Applications for a school place:
+Applications for a school place

-Once parents/carers have received their child's test result they must apply for a school place via their home Local Authority (This is the Local Authority to whom you pay your Council Tax).
+Once parents / carers have received their child's test result they must apply for a school place via their home local authority (this is the local authority to whom you pay your Council Tax).
 Warwickshire residents can name up to six schools (preferences) on their application form.
 All local authorities operate an equal preference system and your child will be offered a place at the highest preference possible.
 What this means is that if you list a Grammar School as your first preference but your child does not do sufficiently well in the Entrance Test, it will not affect the likelihood of your child being offered a place at any other school you have listed.